george-hawkins/mini-quad-2023/tx-setup.md

 DO JB's presets section (and note how the conf changes with each step).

+Given that the RX works, it's a surprising no. of addititional entries to fine tune it to its best.
+Note that the diffs between freqs are minimal (three settings).

 Then do the non-DJI AUX setup chapter.
 There's nothing additional in the corresponding DJI chapter (even in the OSD bit) so skip

 Most of the OSD chapter you've already done - BUT at 55m 28s he discusses meaning and limits for e.g. battery cell voltage and link quality and corecting the ELRS RSSI warning.